-Pursuant to MCAN's by-laws and the Trust and Loan Companies Act (Canada) (the "Act"), directors of MCAN are to be elected through cumulative voting in certain circumstances.
-Under the cumulative voting system, each shareholder has the right to cast a number of votes equal to the number of votes attached to the Common Shares held by the shareholder multiplied by eight, being the number of directors to be elected at the Meeting.
+Pursuant to MCAN's by-laws and the Act, directors of MCAN are to be elected through cumulative voting in certain circumstances.
+Under the cumulative voting system, each shareholder has the right to cast a number of votes equal to the number of votes attached to the Common Shares held by the shareholder multiplied by nine, being the number of directors to be elected at the Meeting.
 The shareholder may cast all such votes in favour of one nominee or distribute them among the nominees in any manner.
-For example, a shareholder owning 100 Common Shares could cast 800 votes in favour of one nominee or distribute the 800 votes equally in favour of all nominees or distribute the votes in any other manner among the nominees, as long as the total number of votes cast for the nominees does not exceed 800.
+For example, a shareholder owning 100 Common Shares could cast 900 votes in favour of one nominee or distribute the votes in any other manner among the nominees, as long as the total number of votes cast for the nominees does not exceed 900.